 This course provides a basic clinical understanding of motor learning and how this occurs; particularly how motor skills are learned and re-learned.
 Includes laboratory.
 Prerequisite: PEH 125 or EXSC 125.
-Not open to students who have taken PEH 350.
+Not open to students with credit for PEH 350.